skip to content

 What is CapRover?

-CapRover is a super easy to use application and database deployment manager.
+CapRover is an application and database deployment manager.
 It supports various programming languages, databases and services such as NodeJS, Python, PHP, ASP.NET, Ruby, MySQL, MongoDB, Postgres, WordPress, Nextcloud and many more.
 It uses Docker, Nginx, LetsEncrypt, and NetData for speed and reliability.
 Furthermore, CapRover is a free and open source project.

 CapRover comes with a Command Line Interface (CLI) for automation and scripting, a Graphical Web User Interface (GUI) for easy access and management, and free SSL certificates with Let’s Encrypt.

-You need to meet the following pre-requisits to be able to set up CapRover:
+You need to meet the following prerequisites to be able to set up CapRover:

 • Domain Name e.g. your-website.com